NVIDIA/spark-rapids/docs/compatibility.md

 We do not disable operations that produce different results due to `-0.0` in the data because it is considered to be a rare occurrence.

+### `NaN` vs `NaN`

+Apache Spark does not have a consistent way to handle `NaN` comparison.
+Sometimes, all `NaN` are considered as one unique value while other times they can be treated as different.
+The outcome of `NaN` comparison can differ in various operations and also changed between Spark versions.
+The RAPIDS Accelerator tries to match its output with Apache Spark except for a few operation(s) listed below:
+ - `IN` SQL expression: `NaN` can be treated as different values in Spark 3.1.2 and prior versions, see [SPARK-36792](https://issues.apache.org/jira/browse/SPARK-36792) for more details.
+The RAPIDS Accelerator compares `NaN` values as equal for this operation which matches the behavior of Apache Spark 3.1.3 and later versions.

+## Decimal Support

+Apache Spark supports decimal values with a precision up to 38.
+This equates to 128-bits.
+When processing the data, in most cases, it is temporarily converted to Java's `BigDecimal` type which allows for effectively unlimited precision.
+Overflows will be detected whenever the `BigDecimal` value is converted back into the Spark decimal type.

+The RAPIDS Accelerator does not implement a GPU equivalent of `BigDecimal`, but it does implement computation on 256-bit values to allow the detection of overflows.
+The points at which overflows are detected may differ between the CPU and GPU.
+Spark gives no guarantees that overflows are detected if an intermediate value could overflow the original decimal type during computation but the final value does not (e.g.: a sum of values with many large positive values followed by many large negative values).
+Spark injects overflow detection at various points during aggregation, and these points can fluctuate depending on cluster shape and number of shuffle partitions.

 ## Unicode